 Over the past year, I have seen many patients with chronic symptoms that began or worsened since being ill with COVID-19 (SARS-Co-V-2 infection).
 The chronic health issues following COVID-19 are wide-ranging, and 75% of individuals with chronic post-COVID symptoms were not hospitalized during the acute phase of their illness.
-Those with damaged hearts, lungs or kidneys, or recurrent blood clots are often being managed by experts in those fields.
+Those with damaged hearts, lungs or kidneys, or recurrent blood clots are often managed by experts in those fields.

-Like many of my adult patients before the pandemic, the individuals seeking my assistance have previously been seen by various other specialists who could not find the cause of their symptoms or no effective treatment.
+Like many of my adult patients before the pandemic, the individuals seeking my assistance have previously been seen by various other specialists who could not find the cause of their symptoms or have no effective treatment.
 Unfortunately, most physicians overlook vagus nerve function, autonomic nervous system injury (dysautonomia), bacterial overgrowth, and the potential for recovery from brain injury.
 Therefore, I feel it is important to share what I have learned about the treatment of post-COVID long haulers.

 Treatment of Long Haulers without End Organ Damage

 - Single or Repeated Courses of Rifaximin to Reverse SIBO